opentoworkprojects/bill/DEPLOYMENT_SUCCESS_GUIDE.md

 ---

-**🍽️ Your RestoBill AI restaurant management system is ready to revolutionize your business! 🚀✨**
+**🍽️ Your BillByteKOT AI restaurant management system is ready to revolutionize your business! 🚀✨**

 *Last Updated: November 27, 2024*
 *Status: Production Ready*